 What does “kamisama” mean in Japanese?

-Native speakers say “kamisama” to mean ‘god’ politely in Japanese.
+Native speakers use kamisama to mean a ‘god’ politely in Japanese.
 Perhaps, some Japanese learners know this polite expression as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners understand “kamisama” more clearly.
+In this blog post, however, I’m explaining this word in detail based on its kanji expression.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand kamisama more clearly.
 Then, let’s get started!

 Contents